shafy/fugu-docs/docs/projects/project-view.md

 ## Property breakdown
 To break down an event by their property values, simply select the desired property from the dropdown.
 Different property values are displayed in the legend below the chart and each has a unique color.
-To hide or display a property value, click on it on the legend.
+To hide or display a property value, click on it in the legend.
 The order of the property values in the legend is by total count and descending (highest count first).
 If the property you've selected has more than 5 distinct property values, only the first 5 are displayed by default.
 If you want to display additional values, just click on them in the legend below the chart.